NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♦ The space bar was not set as the Play/Pause button anymore.
 ♦ The Gifski encoder now accepts saving gifs to a path (also loading frames from a temporary path) that contains non-latin characters.
 ♦ The text was overflowing and not wrapping properly in the FFmpeg command text boxes.
+♦ It was not possible to set shortcuts when deploying with Intune.
+♦ When trying to type special characters with the help of the Right Alt key, some commands were being fired instead.
+Because the underlying system translates Right Alt to Ctrl + Alt.

 ### Known Bugs: